Report of the Supervisory Board

 Meetings of the Supervisory Board committees

-In the year under review, the Personnel Committee held a total of seven – three regular and four extraordinary – meetings or telephone conferences to prepare Management Board-related matters for discussion by the Supervisory Board, discussed questions regarding compensation for the members of the Management Board, and prepared the corresponding resolutions for the Supervisory Board as a result.
+In the year under review, the Personnel Committee held four regular and four extraordinary meetings to prepare Management Board-related matters for discussion by the Supervisory Board, discussed questions regarding compensation for the members of the Management Board, and prepared the corresponding resolutions for the Supervisory Board as a result.
+In further meetings, possibilities of an adjustment of the method for calculating the short-term incentive (STI) for the Management Board were discussed.

-The Mediation Committee established in accordance with section 27 (3) of the Co-Determination Act (Mitbestimmungsgesetz; MitbestG) did not have occasion to meet in the year under review.
+The Mediation Committee established in accordance with Section 27 Para.
+3 of the Co-Determination Act (Mitbestimmungsgesetz; MitbestG) did not have occasion to meet in the year under review.

 During the year under review, the Management Board and Supervisory Board of DB AG again considered the further development of corporate governance.
 In a Cabinet decision on July 1, 2009, the Federal Government adopted the Public Corporate Governance Code (PCGK) and revised it in its resolution of September 16, 2020.
 The PCGK sets out the essential provisions of applicable law governing the management and monitoring of non-listed companies in which the Federal Republic of Germany holds a majority stake, while outlining the internationally and nationally acknowledged principles of good and responsible corporate management.
-The Supervisory Board of DB AG dealt with the application of the PCGK within DB Group and adopted the necessary resolutions.
-The process of implementing the requirements derived from the revised PCGK that came into force during the business year was still being reviewed and preparations being made at the time this report was printed.
-The Supervisory Board will continue to address this matter in the financial year 2021 and discuss the progress of its implementation with the Management Board.
+The Supervisory Board of DB AG dealt with the application of the PCGK 2020 within DB Group.
+At the time of reporting, the approximately 100 recommendations have been largely implemented.
+The Supervisory Board will continue to address this matter in the 2023 financial year and discuss the progress of its implementation with the Management Board.

 Annual financial statements

-The annual financial statements and management report of DB AG, as prepared by the Management Board, and the consolidated financial statements and Group management report for the period ending on December 31, 2020 were audited and awarded an unqualified audit opinion by PricewaterhouseCoopers GmbH Wirtschaftsprüfungsgesellschaft (PwC), the auditor appointed by resolution of the Annual General Meeting.
-The auditors’ report was reviewed by the Audit and Compliance Committee in its meeting held on March 22, 2021, and was discussed in full at the Supervisory Board’s financial statements meeting held on March 24, 2021 in the presence of the auditors who signed the audit reports.
+The annual financial statements and management report of DB AG, as prepared by the Management Board, and the consolidated financial statements and Group management report for the period ending on December 31, 2022, were audited and awarded an unqualified audit opinion by PricewaterhouseCoopers GmbH Wirtschaftsprüfungsgesellschaft (PwC), the auditor appointed by resolution of the Annual General Meeting.
+The auditors’ report was reviewed by the Audit and Compliance Committee in its meeting held on March 24, 2023, and was discussed in full at the Supervisory Board’s financial statements meeting held on March 29, 2023, in the presence of the auditors who signed the audit reports.
 The auditors reported on the salient audit findings and were available to answer questions.
 The Supervisory Board concurred with the audit findings.
 The Supervisory Board reviewed the annual financial statements and management report of DB AG, the consolidated financial statements and Group management report for the year under review, and the proposal for the disposition of income, noting no objections.
-The DB AG annual financial statements for the 2020 financial year were approved and thereby adopted.
-The audit firm additionally reviewed the report on relationships with affiliated companies prepared by the Management Board.
+The DB AG annual financial statements for the 2022 financial year were approved and thereby adopted.
+The auditor additionally reviewed the report on relationships with affiliated companies prepared by the Management Board.
 The auditors issued an unqualified audit opinion and reported on their audit findings.
 The Supervisory Board also reviewed this report, raising no objections concerning the Management Board’s concluding declaration contained in the report or the result of the audit conducted by PwC.

 For the Supervisory Board